hari3694/auth-flask-app/README.md

    python main.py
    ```

-3. Open a web browser and navigate to `http://localhost:5000` to access the application.
+3. Open a web browser and navigate to `http://localhost:5000/healthcheck` to access the application.
+4. API Documentation is available at `http://localhost:5000/swagger/`

 ## Usage

 - Use the application according to its functionality.
 Ensure that MongoDB is accessible and properly configured to interact with the application.

-## Contributing

-- Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.

 ## License